CinchBlue/cardego/README.md

 contains the back-end, and could potentially be used with a different front-end besides Tabletop Simulator.

+## Building the server

+You will need to build SQLite3, and use Rust and `cargo` to build the project.

+In addition, you will need the development libraries for Cairo in order to render cards.
+Please refer to https://github.com/wingtk/gvsbuild to build Cairo on Windows.

 ## Running the server

 You should execute `cardego-server` with the working directory set to